cloudify-cosmo/getcloudify.org/guide/3.1/guide-plugin-creation.md

 ## A Plugin's Structure

 We won't delve too deeply into the configuration of a python module.
-Instead, we'll supply a general view of the niceties provided with the plugin-template which will aid you in delivering a plugin pretty quickly.
+Instead, we'll supply a general view of the niceties provided with the plugin template which will aid you in delivering a plugin pretty quickly.

 ## .gitignore